A Love Letter to the DDEV Community

 To everyone who filed an issue, answered a question, wrote a blog post, sponsored the project, gave a talk, built an add-on, tested a prerelease, or just told a colleague that DDEV was worth trying:

 Thank you.
-This project exists because of you, and it’s better because of how you engage with it.
+This project exists because of you, and it’s only possible because of the ways you engage with it.

 If you want to stay involved, here’s where to find us: